tskisner/desibuild/README.md

 First, select / edit the text file of package versions you want.
-Now decide what commands you need to run inside a module file in order to load all the python stack and other dependencies (e.g CFITSIO, HARP, etc).
+Now decide what commands you need to run inside a module file in order to load all the python stack and other dependencies (e.g. CFITSIO, HARP, etc).
 Paste those commands in a text file.
 Look in the modulefiles directory for example initialization commands used at NERSC.
 Use this custom module init snippet when running desi_setup below.
 Now follow the installation instructions.